wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 a configurable option.
 As mentioned earlier, if multiple values are specified for a key, all the values will be concatenated and appear on the same line, separated by a space.

+In the final stage, the main function invokes `loadServerConfig()` (file `config.c`), passing the configuration file name (if given) and the `sds` string parsed from the command line options as an argument.
+The function will first search for the file (or files, if the file name is a regular expression), then read the file, and concatenate the `sds` string storing the command line options to the file content.
+Since options given by the command line are processed after those in the configuration file, the command line options have higher priority and can hence override those in the configuration file.

 ## Data Structures

 ### The Dict Object